 The continued momentum you have with your campaigns demonstrates your success.
 To keep momentum up, measure each campaign’s success and use that knowledge to help determine what data you continue to collect and how you measure success going forward.

 Measure and improve.
-Excellent CRM systems like Infusionsoft by Keap allow you to segment in a nearly unlimited number of ways, which means it can support your marketing strategy in nearly unlimited ways.
+Excellent CRMs like Keap allow you to segment in a nearly unlimited number of ways, which means it can support your marketing strategy in nearly unlimited ways.
 Not only that, but CRM segments also help measure your strategy’s success.

 FACT: Seventy percent of digital marketers use increased conversion to measure impact of personalization on ROI.